pimpbot9000/monte_carlo_tree_search/README.md

 ## The Shortcomings of the MCTS
 There are some rare occasions when MCTS loses against Minimax: the MCTS does not guarantee it finds the best strategy.
 If the stars of pseudo random generators are aligned in some weird way MCTS might pick a "wrong" path which seemingly leads to victory and snowball-exploit it without exploring other possibilities properly, or some branch which seemingly leads to a loss is left unexplored.
 In the latter case opponent might be able to exploit this branch and find a path to Glorious Victory!!

-I deeply think that there's is a lesson here for us humans to learn.
+I think there's a lesson here for us humans to learn.

 #### Fun fact